 Homeland Security Major (B.S.)

-The UNH Homeland Security program is built upon the expertise and advice of subject matter experts from around the Nation.
+Fully available on both Durham and Manchester campuses, the UNH Homeland Security program is built upon the expertise and advice of subject matter experts from around the Nation.
 Its proven curriculum includes practical experiences, service and experiential learning opportunities, and consulting opportunities that together empower students to manage programs and to lead people.
 HLS provides students with an impressive array of tools including how to do strategic planning, how to build emergency management and continuity plans, how to perform an organization-wide security and risk assessments, and how to design and evaluate exercises.
 The 4-year curriculum is flexible and incorporates the ability for students to take 40 credits of “breadth” as either two minors, a double major, or a dual degree.
 Students transferring with an associate’s degree automatically satisfy the breadth requirement.
 Ultimately, the Homeland Security program empowers students to be successful on the job market or in graduate school.

 Homeland security is a broad-field, applied liberal arts degree teaching students critical thinking, writing and analysis skills.
 As a result, HLS creates several graduate school opportunities and opens students to dozens of career paths in both the public sector (i.e., local, state or federal government), and the private sector or the military.
 Students will find diverse and rewarding career opportunities in cyber security/information assurance, intelligence analysis, civil or Foreign Service, diplomatic security, law enforcement at the local, state or federal levels, emergency and disaster management, immigration, border and transportation security, policy making, corporate security, risk management, critical infrastructure protection, human security and more.